danielhirt/danielhirt/README.md

 - 👋 Hi, I’m Daniel!
 I code for fun and for money!
 Professionally I build low-code application development platforms, RPA, and process mining systems in Java, Golang and TypeScript.
-Personally, I love to start projects and never finish 😅
 - 👀 I’m interested in the emerging web technologies, the [T3 Stack](https://create.t3.gg/), Rust and databases.
-- 🌱 I’m currently learning Golang, AWS, and advanced Java.
+- 🌱 I’m currently learning Golang, Rust, and how to be a better human overall!
-- 💞️ I’m looking to collaborate on things that improve the daily lives of developers or things that are just plain cool!
 - 📫 How to reach me: Email: danielchirt16@gmail.com

 <!---